Allen5288/React-Apps-Collection/Fullstack/03 - React.md

 const handleTimeout2 = () => { ... };

-setTimout(handleTimeout, 2000); // it acts as value, to excute after 2000ms;
+setTimout(handleTimeout, 2000); // it ac-ts as value, to excute after 2000ms;
 setTimout(handleTimeout2, 2000); // it acts as value, to excute
 setTimeout(() = > {
     ...;